Frequently Asked Questions

 Why is OAS so out of date?

 With all of the changes that have taken place between 1952 and today, it's no surprise that we're well past due on updating OAS.
+A 2024 report from the Auditor General confirmed that Ottawa doesn't know if the program is meeting its objectives.
 It's time to make sure OAS is fit for purpose in 2025.

 -